-J&K: 4G internet services to be restored on a trial basis in two districts after August 15
+J&K: 4G internet services to be restored on trial basis in two districts after August 15

 The government said the relaxation will not be in any area adjoining to the International Border or the Line of Control.